aidenwaring/CA_T2A1_Workbook/README.md

 NoSQL databases are commonly used for larger data sets due to their flexibility in structure and scalability.
 [Reference](https://db-engines.com/en/blog_post/23)
 Spotify uses Cassandra to store user profile attributes, metadata about artists, songs and more for better personalization."[Reference](https://labs.spotify.com/2015/01/09/personalization-at-spotify-using-cassandra)

 A generalisation of the data structure in use is that a user subscribes to Spotify's service and gains access to a database of songs that can be played or 'streamed' over the internet.
 Spotify provides play of these songs for free, though provides a premium subscription service to enhance the experience.
-Users that promote themselves as arists may provide their songs for streaming on Spotify's service and get paid a percentage amount per stream.
+Users that promote themselves as artists may provide their songs for streaming on Spotify's service and get paid a percentage amount per stream.
-Users are able to follow other users, discover arists, save songs and add them to playlists for future playback.
+Users are able to follow other users, discover artists, save songs and add them to playlists for future playback.

 ##### e.
 Tracked Entities